juancarlospaco/nim-xdo/README.md

 xdo_show_all_but_focused_window()  # Show all other windows but the current focused window.
 ```

+Theres 2 JSON `keycode2char` and `char2keycode` to convert KeyCodes integers to/from Characters strings (human readable keyboard keys).

 - **Pull Requests are very welcome!.**
 - Run `nim doc xdo.nim` for more documentation.
 - Run the module itself for an Example.